alectsnodgrass/Computational_Physics/Michael/ODEs/Project 3/writeup.md

 ## Phase Space Volume and Symplectic Methods

-Earlier, symplectic methods were described as conserving volume in phase space.
+Symplectic methods are characterized as conserving volume in phase space.
 This is something we can analyze with our undamped simple harmonic oscillator.
 Since this system follows the trajectory of one particle, we have a two dimensional phase space: Velocity vs Position.
 So, our volume becomes an area.
 Then, the algorithm is relativly simple.
-We want to see how the volume of a small patch of area in phase space evolves over time.
+We want to see how the are of a small patch of initial conditions in phase space evolves over time.
 To achieve this, we generate a list of random initial conditions that are close.
 This will approximate our patch of area.
-Then, we will use the concave_hull and shapely.geometry packages to generate a concave hull around our points as they evolve in time and calculate the area.
-Here is some sample code for the Velocity Verlet method.
+Then, we will use the concave_hull and shapely.geometry packages to generate a concave hull around our points as they evolve in time and calculate the area using the polygon object.
+Here is some sample code for how this can be done the Velocity Verlet method.

 ```python
 from concave_hull import concave_hull